coderedtails/blog/actor_paradigm_v2.md

 *   Resume: You can't win them all.
 Drop the message and proceed with the next one in the mailbox.
 *   Stop: Discontinue processing and remove the actor.

-Furthermore, there are two *SupervisionStrategies* that are applied: `OneForOneStrategy` or `AllForOneStrategy`.
+Furthermore, there are two *SupervisionStrategies* that can be applied: `OneForOneStrategy` or `AllForOneStrategy`.
 The `OneForOneStrategy` means that an action will only be applied to the failing actor.
 `AllForOneStrategy` is interesting when restarting actors.
 This means that the failure of one actor will lead to restarting the entire group of actors under supervision.

 This is interesting because it makes error handling explicit yet concise.
 The words `Escalate`, `Resume`, `Supervisor`, `OneForOneStrategy` perfectly fit into the domain.
-It also allows you to handle all failures relevant to an actor in a single place due to the messaging nature of the model you can get retries out of the box.
+It also allows you to handle all failures relevant to an actor in a single place and due to the messaging nature of the model you get retries out of the box.
 Lastly, it allows you to express that some tasks may fail without your entire application having to suffer.
 Sometimes a simple restart of your actors is just enough to solve the problem.

 ## The Scenic Route

-Lets assume for a moment that `BobActor` and `AnnaActor` or not the only actors in our system.
+Let's assume for a moment that `BobActor` and `AnnaActor` are not the only actors in our system.
 Let's go as far as imagining that we have 5 `BobActor` and `AnnaActors` each.
 They are perfect clones, so we don't care which of them picks up an acting gig.
-How do make sure we make the most of these actor clones?
+How do we make the most of these actor clones?

 This is an area where the **Actor Model** shines.
-Since actors don't hold state there is no difference in sending a message to an actor A or actor B as long as both fulfil the same job.
+Since actors don't hold state, there is no difference in sending a message to an actor A or actor B as long as both fulfil the same job.
 We can even combine multiple actors under a virtual address.
-After all, we just sending messages, not calling methods on specific instances of actors.
+After all, we are just sending messages, not calling methods on specific instances of actors.
 This allows us to have an entire swarm of actors just waiting to receive messages!
 As far as the sender is concerned, he sent the message to *any* of the right actors.
 Which one ultimately does the work is of no relevance.